dudapickler/hx711_SPI/README.md

 To use this code, you need to install the c-periphery library (https://github.com/vsergeev/c-periphery).
 To compile the code, put the code into c-periphery folder and compile as gcc HX711_SPI.c -I /src periphery.a -o spi

-Also you need to activate SPI on your raspberry, this tutorial show how: https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial
+Also you need to activate SPI on your raspberry, this tutorial show how to make it: https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial

-To describe how to connect the pins, I'll be based on this two images:
+To describe how to connect the pins, I'll be based on these two images:

 Raspberry: http://www.instructables.com/files/orig/FN1/YEKZ/HN824U1E/FN1YEKZHN824U1E.jpg